jconnors23/Innkeeper/README.md

 4. NPM: Npm run build, npm run start, and npm run dev are respective commands for building, starting, and running the bot in dev mode.

 5. Github Action: The SSH Deploy Github Action runs the necessary commands for Innkeeper to be deployed and hosted 24/7 via AWS Lightsail services.
-If you wish to use this action, create an AWS Lightsail instance.
+If you wish to use this action, create and set up an AWS Lightsail instance for your bot.

 # Future Development

-Test Scripts + full Contiuous Integration & Deployment: Innkeeper is currently in the process of obtaining new test cases for ease of access and deployment for new developers.
-Additionally, Innkeeper's Github Action will turn from SSH Deploy - > Test & SSH Deploy to run these new test cases each time before the bot is sent to Lightsail.
+Test Scripts + Full Contiuous Integration & Deployment: Innkeeper is currently in the process of obtaining new test cases for ease of access and deployment for new developers.
+Additionally, Innkeeper's Github Action will soon change from SSH Deploy to Test & SSH Deploy to run these new test cases each time before the bot is sent to Lightsail.
 This will facilitate a full CI / CD pipeline for Innkeeper and aid in future enhancements of the bot.